For Physicians10 min read

 When evaluating agencies for EM work, ask these questions:

 How deep is your EM network?
-How many EM assignments do you fill per month?
+How many EM physicians do you fill a month?
 An agency that places 5 EM physicians a month has very different leverage than one placing 50.

 What is your average credentialing time?
 Anything over 60 days is a red flag.
 The best agencies credential in 21 to 30 days — sometimes faster if the facility offers provisional privileges.